panates/ts-cleanup/README.md

-  -d, --dist <distDir>  sets the distribution folder with js files  (required if -s not defined) -v, --verbose         whether to show messages for files being deleted (disabled by default) -w, --watch           whether to watch for files being deleted (disabled by default) -k, --keep            whether to keep .js files without a .ts file -rd, --remove-dirs    whether to remove empty directories (default: true) -V, --version         output the current version
+  -d, --dist <distDir>  sets the distribution folder with js files  (required if -s not defined) -v, --verbose         whether to show messages for files being deleted (disabled by default) -w, --watch           whether to watch for files being deleted (disabled by default) -a, --all             whether to remove all .js files -rd, --remove-dirs    whether to remove empty directories (default: true) -V, --version         output the current version
   -h, --help            output usage information